morinlab/kronos_pipelines/README.md

 	cp /extscratch/morinlab/software/pipelines_morinlab/3.0/titan_pipeline/{samples.tsv,launch.sh} .
 	```

-3. Add your sample information to the `samples.tsv file.
-Don't forget to use tabs to separate your columns.
+3. Add your sample information to the `samples.tsv` file.

+	1. Don't forget to use tabs to separate your columns.
+	2. Add all of your samples to your `samples.tsv` file.
+	3. Include the header line.

 4. Update the `launch.sh` file, if need be.